 - Tie it up.
 Check out Eat Simple Food’s video showing you how to butterfly, stuff, and tie up chicken breast.
 Tying up meat is a breeze once you know how to do it and get enough practice.
 You can also use toothpicks if that’s easier for you.

-- Bake ~ 25-30 minutes or until internal temperature of pork reaches 145F.
-Rest 10 minutes before slicing (remember to remove the twine!).
+- Bake ~ 15-20 minutes or until internal temperature of pork reaches 145F.
+Tent lightly with aluminum foil & rest 10 minutes before slicing (remember to remove the twine!).

 - Pound the tenderloin thin between two pieces of plastic with a meat mallet (before stuffing) if you want to take your game up a notch.

 - If you use a pork loin instead of pork tenderloin, bake it with the fat side up.

 - I like to bake on an elevated rack to promote circulation.

 - Cooking twine – Tie it up before you cook it.
 You don’t want the ingredients falling out.

 - Cast iron skillet – durable and perfect for dishes that go from the stovetop to the oven.